 Note: RebelBetting is currently offering 50% off their arbitrage bet finder to readers of The Arb Academy!
 Find out how you can redeem your discount on my RebelBetting discount page!

 BetOnValue is also offering 25% off to readers of The Arb Academy!
 Sign up for an account with our link and use the code ARBACADEMY25 to get 25% off!

 As mentioned in the previous section, the number of restrictions placed on the arb feed is what makes or breaks the free arbitrage software.

 The table below summarises the restrictions for each of the free arbitrage software I will be looking at.

 Max Profit per Arb (%)

-Overall, I recommend RebelBetting as it has a superb, user friendly interface, a large number of bookmakers and sports, and an unlimited free trial period.
+Overall, I recommend RebelBetting as the best arbing software.
+It has a superb, user friendly interface, a large number of bookmakers and sports, and an unlimited free trial period.
 The only downside is the 0.6% max profit per arb.

 However, there's no clear cut winner, with pros and cons to each of them.
 Let’s dig deeper and investigate each of them one by one.

 RebelBetting has been a stalwart of the sports arbitrage betting scene for many, many years now.
-They are widely considered to be the market leader when it comes to arbitrage betting software.
+They are widely considered to be the market leader when it comes to sure betting software.